 All of which means that a domesticated horse’s lifestyle can work against his receiving enough vitamin E. “The normal horse under natural conditions is able to cope with seasonal fluctuations,” says Cubitt.
 “We have thwarted this, however, by putting our horses in an artificial environment.
 About 30 to 80 percent of the vitamin E in hay can be dissipated during the drying for harvest and during storage.
 If horses are stuck in a stall and not on pasture, they are relying on us to supply most of their vitamin E. I have seen a lot of horses that are actually deficient in vitamin E because of the way they are managed.
 So today we see a lot of horses being supplemented with vitamin E.”

-What Vitamin E does
+What Vitamin E does for horses

 Vitamin E plays a role in many functions throughout the body, but it is known primarily as a potent antioxidant, meaning it binds with and limits the damage caused by free radicals, which are atoms or molecules with an odd number of electrons.
 Because they have an unstable electrical charge, free radicals tend to “steal” electrons from other molecules to become stable.
 But when the original molecule loses its electron, it becomes unstable and in turn tries to steal another electron from somewhere else.
 All this activity not only damages the molecules that have their electrons stolen, it may inhibit their ability to do their jobs within the body.
 If there are too many free radicals present in the tissue, this chain reaction can run out of control and injure cell walls, DNA and other vital structures.

 Free radicals are a natural byproduct of the utilization of fats, carbohydrates and proteins as fuel.
 They do have beneficial functions; they can help neutralize bacterial or viral threats, for example.
-But when the number of free radicals in the tissues climbs too high---such as in the muscles after a horse exercises---the body deploys antioxidants to bind with them, breaking the cascade.
+But when the number of free radicals in the tissues climbs too high—such as in the muscles after a horse exercises—the body deploys antioxidants to bind with them, breaking the cascade.

 In the case of vitamin E, action centers on the fats that form the structure of cell membranes, where the nutrient remains ready to bind with free radicals that might otherwise damage the cell walls.
 “It helps protect the cells,” says Carey Williams, PhD, an equine extension specialist with Rutgers, the State University of New Jersey.
 “The vitamin E incorporates itself into cell membranes and protects them from oxidative damage.”